danbiedu-learning/react/css/07. Trillo Project and Master FlexBox/devstefancho.md

 - How to find, generate and use SVG sprites in HTML
 - How to change the color of an SVG icon in CSS
 - How to use more advanced flexbox alignment techniques, including `justify-content`, `align-items` and `flex`
+- How to use `scaleY` and multiple transition properties with different settings, to create a creative hover effect
+- How and why to use the `currentColor` CSS variable
+- How to use some more advanced flexbox alignment techniques, including `flex-direction`, `justify-content` and `align-items`

 ## Flexbox
 ![](./img/flexbox-concept.png)